mention-me/Emarsys/README.md

 ## Usage
 The Emarsys client is included via Composer, and can be found in the monolith's [`composer.json`](https://github.com/mention-me/MentionMe/blob/main/composer.json) file.

-At the time of writing, our usage of the Emarsys client is limited to one single service in the monolith, called [`EmarsysService`](https://github.com/mention-me/MentionMe/blob/main/src/Nora/EmarsysBundle/EmarsysService.php).
+At the time of writing, the usage of the client is limited to one single service in the monolith, called [`EmarsysService`](https://github.com/mention-me/MentionMe/blob/main/src/Nora/EmarsysBundle/EmarsysService.php).

 It's main purposes are to:
 1. Fetch data for a contact by email (or ID).